scottlepich/slow-cart/README.md

 Prototype of a cart UI that handles slow server-side inventory updates.

+This isn't production quality, but really just a idea materialized.

+It only really works the first time through, because the server only returns the "reconcile"  message once, so refresh if you want to try more than once.

+1. Try adding the first product to see the delay in the add to cart message
+1. Try adding several of the second product, it simulates an eventual consistency message and update the users cart.

 ## Features ##

 - Update cart UI is immediate for user (local state)